hocup/image_toy/README.md

 So far ideas include:
 - Vornoi diagram generator, maybe with some interactability
 - Connect-the-dots generator, almost certainly with some interactability

+Probably use a canvas to display things, and a bunch of css for the interface.
+Considering angular.